Ideas-Laboratory/vectorized_stress_majorization/README.md

 Our system is running under CUDA 8.0, viennaCL, Eigen, and Glut in visual studio 2015.

 ## Cite
 You can use our codes for research purpose only.
-And please cite our paper when you use our codes.\n
+And please cite our paper when you use our codes.

-@article{wang2018vsm,\n
+@article{wang2018vsm,

-  title={ Revisiting Stress Majorization as a Unified Framework for Interactive Constrained Graph Visualization},\n author={ Yunhai Wang, Yanyan Wang, Yinqi Sun, Lifeng Zhu, Kecheng Lu, Chi-Wing Fu, Michael Sedlmair, Oliver Deussen, and Baoquan Chen,\n journal={IEEE Trans.
+  title={ Revisiting Stress Majorization as a Unified Framework for Interactive Constrained Graph Visualization},

+  author={ Yunhai Wang, Yanyan Wang, Yinqi Sun, Lifeng Zhu, Kecheng Lu, Chi-Wing Fu, Michael Sedlmair, Oliver Deussen, and Baoquan Chen,

+  journal={IEEE Trans.
 Vis. & Comp.
 Graphics (Proc.
-IEEE Information Visualization (Infovis) 2017)},\n year={2017},\n publisher={IEEE}\n
+IEEE Information Visualization (Infovis) 2017)},\n year={2017},

+  publisher={IEEE}

 }